-It’s simple to answer why milk hits in this list.
-Most dairy products contain tryptophan, a type of amino acid which induces the sleep.
+It’s simple to answer why milk hits on this list.
+Most dairy products contain tryptophan, a type of amino acid that induces sleep.

-So have a glass of milk before heading towards the bed… if it is cow’s milk, better.
+So have a glass of milk before heading towards the bed… if it is cow’s milk.

 A study found that people who intake just 1 ounce of tart cherry juice a day, slept longer and more soundly than those who didn’t.